rackerlabs/docs-core-infra-user-guide/cloud_interfaces/API/cloudnetworks_API.rst

-You can accelerate your understanding of how the API works by using the Cloud Control Panel to demonstrate the manual process before you begin to automate it; to interact with the Cloud Servers service, the Cloud Control Panel sends requests via the same API that you interact with when you write your own software.
+You can accelerate your understanding of how the API works by using the Cloud Control Panel to demonstrate the manual process before you begin to automate it; to interact with the Cloud Networks service, the Cloud Control Panel sends requests via the same API that you interact with when you write your own software.